Workshop motivation and description

 The use of Machine Learning/Deep Learning (ML/DL) techniques is becoming widespread in a large and ever-growing number of application areas in Earth System Observation and Prediction (ESOP).
 Additionally, the scale, complexity and sophistication of the ML/DL technologies applied in ESOP has also increased considerably over the last few years, reflecting the growing uptake of ML/DL ideas in the ESOP communities and benefiting from increased interest of ML/DL domain scientists and of large commercial players.
 As a result, ML/DL tools are increasingly integrated in ESOP applications and in some areas they show promise of substituting traditional methodologies.

-Thematic areas that we expect to be covered in this workshop include:
+Thematic areas that were covered in this workshop include:

 1. Machine Learning for Earth Observations